open-ipcamera/open-ipcamera/README.txt

 # along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # 2. COMPATIBILITY: Script known to work with following configurations (but might work with others)
-# - OS Version:	Raspbian "Stretch" 9.6
-# - Pi Model:	3B+ and Pi Zero W
-# - Cameras:	Picams 1.3 and 2.1
+# - Refer to header in "pi-cam-config.sh" for hardware and OS version compatibility details

 # 3. SCRIPT PREREQUISITES:
 # - DHCP IP addressing: If camera can just catch an address it will configure the applications with the right IPv/6 addresses automatically